RussRobin/Knowledge_NeRF/README.md

 ## Datasets

 We propose a new dynamic dataset consisting of synthetic and real-world articulated objects, consisting of 2 spaces: original space and deformed space.
-(Available soon).
+If you are interested in our dataset, please reach out to `russ000robin@gmail.com`.

 [NeRF Synthetic Dataset](https://arxiv.org/abs/2003.08934) and [Shiny Blender Dataset](https://arxiv.org/abs/2112.03907)